By collaborating with scientists, stakeholders turn research into action for safe and healthy Great Lakes.

-CIGLR’s harmful algal blooms (HABs) research team have incorporated stakeholder engagement efforts into the development of two short-term HAB forecast products, the Lake Erie HAB Tracker and the experimental Saginaw Bay HAB Tracker.
+CIGLR and GLERL’s harmful algal blooms (HABs) research team have incorporated stakeholder engagement efforts into the development of research priorities and products, including the Experimental Lake Erie HAB Tracker.

 Lake Erie HAB Tracker: In 2016, CIGLR conducted focus groups with recreational anglers and charter captains to understand the decisions they make related to fishing during harmful algal blooms (HABs).
 Participants varied in their perceptions of health risks and the impacts of HABs on fish, but all agreed that they prefer to avoid fishing in HABs because it detracts from the overall fishing experience.
-This was valuable information for scientists developing the Lake Erie HAB Tracker, a decision-support tool that predicts bloom occurrence over a five-day period.
+This was valuable information for scientists developing the Experimental Lake Erie HAB Tracker, a decision-support tool that predicts bloom occurrence over a five-day period.
 By engaging people who are impacted by HABs during the development process, scientists were able to design this product in a way that ensures that it is useful.
-The HAB Tracker supports continued fishing during HABs by giving anglers a tool to identify fishing locations with clear water.
+The Experimental HAB Tracker was transitioned to the operational Lake Erie HAB Bulletin in 2020, where it continues to support recreation in Lake Erie by identifying locations with clear water.

-Experimental Saginaw Bay HAB Tracker: CIGLR is partnering with Michigan Sea Grant to actively engage with stakeholders in the Saginaw Bay watershed to understand information needs related to Saginaw Bay HABs.
-In 2019, a workshop was held to explore stakeholder concerns regarding the blooms, share CIGLR monitoring data for Saginaw Bay, and explore interest in the development of a short-term HABs forecast for Saginaw Bay.
+Monitoring HABs in Saginaw Bay: CIGLR has partnered with Michigan Sea Grant and other regional stakeholders in the Saginaw Bay watershed to understand information needs related to Saginaw Bay HABs.
+In 2019, a workshop was held to explore stakeholder concerns regarding the blooms, share CIGLR monitoring data for Saginaw Bay, and explore interest in the development of research products for Saginaw Bay.
 Work to understand the state of HABs in Saginaw Bay and related stakeholder information needs is ongoing.

 CIGLR and the NOAA Great Lakes Environmental Research Lab are partnering with Cleveland Water and other Ohio public water systems to develop a hypoxia forecast for the central basin of Lake Erie.
 Prolonged periods of hypoxia can increase levels of manganese in the water.
 When this water infiltrates public water intakes, it creates public health risks and increases the difficulty of drinking water treatment.
 This short-term forecast will give predictions of hypoxia events at the time scale of a typical weather forecast (5-10 days.
 The hypoxia forecast is active from July to October, and provides advance warning of hypoxic events to drinking water treatment plants that draw their water from Lake Erie.
 By planning ahead for treatment actions, plant operators will be better prepared to respond to changes in source water quality.

-Stay up-to-date on the most recent news and scientific media generated from our HABs research here:
+Stay up-to-date on the most recent news and scientific media generated from our Stakeholder Engagement here: